Skip to main content

 The Alberta Bird Record Committee

 The Alberta Bird Record Committee (ABRC) was formed in 1994 to evaluate and classify records of rare birds within the confines of Alberta and to maintain The Official List of the Birds of Alberta.
-Reports detailing the Committee's deliberations are published periodically in Nature Alberta.
-The ABRC also actively gathers and archives documentation on rare bird sightings in Alberta (if you think you found a rarity please submit a rare bird form to Dr. Jocelyn Hudon).
+Reports detailing the Committee's deliberations are published periodically online.
+The ABRC also actively gathers and archives documentation on rare bird sightings in Alberta (if you think you found a rarity please fill out a rare bird report online.
 The archive is currently located at the Royal Alberta Museum, and can be accessed by contacting Jocelyn.

 The Alberta Bird Record Committee is an independent provincial body made up of individuals who are knowledgeable about the birds in and outside of Alberta (ABRC Constitution).
 The ABRC follows strict procedures to adjudicate records and to assign codes for the Provincial List.
-The Committee is currently made up of (in alphabetical order): Jocelyn Hudon (Royal Alberta Museum), Caroline Lambert (Canmore), M. Ross Lein (Calgary), John Riddell (Calgary), Gerald Romanchuk (Edmonton), David Scott (Lethbridge) and Ray Wershler (Calgary).
+The Committee is currently made up of (in alphabetical order): Jocelyn Hudon (Royal Alberta Museum), Caroline Lambert (Canmore), M. Ross Lein (Calgary), John Riddell (Calgary), Gerald Romanchuk (Edmonton), Andrew Ross (Edmonton) and David Scott (Lethbridge).
 Jocelyn Hudon chairs the Committee.

 Literature cited